-The sensitivity and lightness of blade touch in fencing belies the effectiveness of the form as a martial art.
-In combat the razor sharp double-edged sword can easily disarm an opponent with the slightest touch.
+The sensitivity and lightness of blade touch in fencing belie the effectiveness of the form as a martial art.
+In combat, the razor-sharp double-edged sword can easily disarm an opponent with the slightest touch.
 Hacking and slashing, qualities of Western sword combat, becomes a liability when fighting someone skilled in Chinese sword.
 Sword combat is no longer part of military training but training in Chinese sword develops a warrior of the spirit, a spirit that works to protect the lives, health and freedom of all people.
 Just as the steel of the sword is tempered for strength and resiliency the practice of sword strengthens and refines our own connection to the divine.

 The Tai Chi Foundation is dedicated to training teachers in Tai Chi Sword Form and fencing.
 See our calendar for our schools and training programs.